-We’re dipping into the Far Out Magazine vault to bring you one of the most salacious moments of rock and roll history.
-Here, we look back at the fight David Bowie and Axl Rose endured over their shared interests in Erin Everly, and we’re reminded of a time when rock stars really lived up to their name.
+We’re dipping into the Far Out Magazine vault to revisit one of the most salacious moments in rock and roll history.
+Here, we look back at the fight between David Bowie and Axl Rose, one that was sparked over their shared interests in Erin Everly as we’re reminded of a time when rock stars really lived up to their name.

-In Slash’s best selling self-titled memoirs, he revealed a curious story that involves the two starring frontmen, the daughter of an Everly Brother and a bout of fisticuffs.
+In Slash’s best selling self-titled memoirs, he revealed a curious story that involves the two starring frontmen, the daughter of an Everly Brother, and a round of fisticuffs.
 Slash’s Guns ‘N’ Roses bandmate, Axl Rose, and the iconic chameleon of rock and roll, David Bowie, were said to have clashed over the latter’s pursuit of Erin Everly, Rose’s then-girlfriend.

-As Dangerous Minds report, the story goes Bowie, seemingly disgusted with Rose’s actions, stood up and left mid-way through Guns’ set.
-Ola didn’t understand any of it until Slash later revealed the full story; Axl was angry at Bowie for allegedly hitting on his girlfriend Erin Everly.
+As Dangerous Minds report, the story goes that Bowie, seemingly disgusted with Rose’s actions, stood up and left mid-way through Guns’ set.
+Ola didn’t understand any of it until Slash later revealed the full story; Axl was angry at Bowie for allegedly hitting on his girlfriend.

-Prior to the gig, the band were at the shoot for their new video ‘It’s So Easy’ (which only saw the light of day very recently).
-Bowie rocked up to The Cathouse that day very drunk and in a mischievous mood, as he often was.
+Prior to the gig, the band were at the shoot for their new video ‘It’s So Easy’.
+Bowie rocked up to The Cathouse that day, drunk and in a mischievous mood – as he often was.
 With the video set to feature Everly in leather bondage gear, handcuffs, with a ball-gag in her mouth, the temperature inside the shoot was rising.

 Adding: “He’s just real serious about everything, and all of a sudden he’s like (adopts exaggerated Dick Van Dyke-style Cockney), ‘So you got in a fight with Bowie, didja?'”